Information about the charges for non-household waste (DIY) at our recycling centres

 Will the changes increase queues at sites?

-We recommend trying to plan your visit around quiet times at the recycling centres, if possible.
-Weekdays, between 8am to 10am and 3pm to 5pm, are less busy than weekends and the middle of the day.
+We recommend planning your visit around quiet times at the recycling centres, if possible.
+Between 8am to 10am and 3pm to 5pm, weekdays are less busy than weekends and the middle of the day.
 In the summer months (1 April to 30 September) the recycling centres are open until 8pm on Thursday evenings and are often very quiet.

 I pay Council Tax, why should I have to pay extra?

-Your Council Tax covers a wide range of council services provided by us, your local district/city council, and the parish or town council if there is one in your area.
-The county council is not obliged to accept non-household waste types such as soil, rubble, plasterboard and tyres at the HWRCs, and doing so results in high disposal costs.
-Applying a small charge for these discretionary wastes enables the disposal costs to be covered, and allows Council Tax to be focused on essential services.
+Your Council Tax covers a wide range of council services provided by us, your local district/city council, and the parish or town council, if there is one in your area.
+We are not obliged to accept non-household waste types such as soil, rubble, plasterboard and tyres at the HWRCs, and doing so results in high disposal costs.
+Applying a small charge for these discretionary wastes enables the disposal costs to be covered and allows Council Tax to be focused on essential services.

-Why does Oxfordshire County Council needs to make savings?
+Why does Oxfordshire County Council need to make savings?

 The amount of funding the county council receives from central government has more than halved in recent years.
-With public sector budgets expected to remain under severe pressure in the foreseeable future, it is no longer feasible to deliver services at the same level or in the same way.
-The county council is, therefore, faced with having to make some difficult decisions in order to deliver a balanced budget as required by law and provide vital public services to the people of Oxfordshire.
+With public sector budgets expected to remain under severe pressure in the foreseeable future, delivering services at the same level or in the same way is no longer feasible.
+Therefore, we must make some difficult decisions to deliver a balanced budget as required by law and provide vital public services to the people of Oxfordshire.

-I run a small business producing DIY type waste.
-Can I bring this to site?
+I run a small business producing DIY-type waste.
+Can I bring this to the site?

-The household waste recycling centres are provided for Oxfordshire residents to bring their own household waste for recycling and disposal.
-With the exception of Redbridge HWRC, where there is a trade area, it is illegal to deposit commercial waste at these sites at the moment.
+The household waste recycling centres are provided for Oxfordshire residents to bring their household waste for recycling and disposal.
+Except for Redbridge HWRC, where there is a trade area, depositing commercial waste at these sites is illegal.

 Other options for disposing of materials

-If you would like to dispose of waste and are considering using someone from the yellow pages, free newspaper, or any other classified publication - you will need to ensure that the person is a registered waste carrier, you are required to ensure that you know where the waste is being taken for disposal.
+Suppose you would like to dispose of waste and are considering using someone from a free newspaper or any other classified publication - you will need to ensure that the person is a registered waste carrier.
+In that case, you must ensure that you know where the waste is being taken for disposal.

 Access to the waste carriers' register set up by the Environment Agency.